 A – Arriving.
-Travelling to Leeds is usually a breeze but at the moment there are restrictions on the use of public transport.
-You should only use public transport for essential journeys.
-So if you can walk and cycle, please do.
+Travelling to Leeds is a breeze.
+You should use public transport safely, observing social distancing, and everyone must wear a face covering.
+Plan your journey in advance and it is advised to avoid peak times.
 And if you choose to drive into the city, check out the car park information here.

 B – Big Change Leeds.
 Big Change Leeds are working hard to get vulnerable people on the streets of Leeds the help they need.
 If you are in Leeds and wish to help someone who is currently experiencing homelessness or a vulnerable person on the streets, the best way to do this is by donating to Big Change Leeds.
 At this time especially, direct donations of cash or food have increased health risks for both the person on the street and anyone donating.
 If you do have any concerns of the welfare of people on the street, please contact 0113 2459445.

 D – Driving.
-With the Government advice being to avoid public transport if possible, you may decide to drive into Leeds.
 If you have decided to drive into Leeds, we recommend planning your journey in advance and checking for any road works that may be taking place via the Connecting Leeds website.
 You can find car parking information here.

 F – Friendly.
 Leeds is a friendly and welcoming place, so it’s no wonder we’re keen to see your smiling faces back in the city centre again.
-Although, we do ask that while you’re here, please be respectful of others, maintain the 2 metre social distance and keep yourselves and others safe.
+Although, we do ask that while you’re here, please be respectful of others, try to avoid crowded areas if possible and keep yourselves and others safe.

 H – Hotels.
-We have a range of excellent hotels here in Leeds, from the big names to stylish boutiques.
-Good news, from 4th July, many Leeds hotels will be able to welcome guests again!
-Many will require advance bookings so please be sure to book your stay in advance.
-Although things may be slightly different, you can still guarantee a warm welcome.
+We have a range of excellent hotels here in Leeds, from the big names to stylish boutiques who will be ready to welcome you!
+Most hotels require advance bookings so please be sure to book your stay in advance.

 H – Hand sanitiser.
 There will be hand sanitiser stations in place in the main areas of the city and many shops will also have their own stations.
 It’s always a good idea though to bring your own just in case.

 I – Information.
 We will be keeping this webpage up to date with information about visiting Leeds.
-When you’re in the city centre, you will see new signage in busy areas of the city with key information and a reminder to maintain two-metre social distancing at all times.
+When you’re in the city centre, you will see new signage in busy areas of the city with key information.
+Leeds Visitor Centre is open 10-5 Mon-Sat and 11-3 Sun, and ready to assist with any enquiry you have.
 Information related to the Coronavirus can be found on the Leeds City Council website.

 L – Local Areas.
 It’s not all about the centre of Leeds!
 There are plenty of neighbourhoods that are waiting to be explored.
 Chapel Allerton has a great independent food and drink scene, Otley has a bustling market and spectacular views from The Chevin.
 You can find out more about our our districts from the comfort of your sofa here.